Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Enable Security Check if you want to validate the Directory path for characters such as ‘.’, ‘\’, ‘/‘.
 If these characters are found after the variable substitution, message is set to error.

-Adapter Specific Message Attributes (ASMA) of sFTP Receiver Communication Channel.
+Adapter Specific Message Attributes (ASMA) of SFTP Receiver Communication Channel.

-Filename and Directory can be copied from the incoming message using ASMA. sFTP Adaper Specific Message Attributes are included under namespace ‘http://sap.com/xi/XI/System’.
+Filename and Directory can be copied from the incoming message using ASMA.
+SFTP Adaper Specific Message Attributes are included under namespace ‘http://sap.com/xi/XI/System’.

 In order to use these attributes, you also need to set ASMA in the sender adapter Communication Channel.